rust-lang/rust/active/0048-no-privates-in-public.md

 problematic as the other cases.
 However, especially given that a more principled alternative is known (private methods), I would rather not make any exceptions.

+The original design defined "public items" using a reachability predicate.
+This allowed private items to be exported via `pub use` and hence considered public.
+Unfortunately, this design makes it difficult to determine at a glance whether any particular item was exposed outside the current module or not, as one must search for a `pub use`.
+Moreover, it does not add expressiveness, as demonstrated in the examples section.

 # Unresolved questions